metocean/SAET_master/README.md

 -	search_data.
 Folder containing the file for the result of the algorithm in “searching” mode.
 This file will have the format indicated in the configuration file (saet_config.py).
 In this way, the possible formats are html, txt or json.
 -	landsatxplore2.
 This folder contains the needed files for a modified version of the landsatxplore API to access to the Landsat imagery from USGS server.
 This have been necessary to update this library to the new Collection 2 of Landsat, which includes Landsat-9 product.

+## Configuration file

+The configuration file (saet_config.py) contains 6 sections that allows controlling several aspects to access the imagery servers and modify the algorithm workflow.
+Normally it will not be needed to change this file apart from the credential values, but if you want to do it, take in account this explanation about each section:
+-	Section “credentials”. **Change the asterisks characters by your own credentials to run SAET properly (see section 3).**
+-	Section “home folder”.
+It represents the path where SAET will be installed.
+All other subfolders will depend on it with relative paths.
+-	Section “auxiliary data”.
+Relative path to the auxiliar data needed to SAET.
+The name of each shapefile can be changed if it is required.
+-	Section “logging”.
+This section should be changed only by expert users.
+It controls the level of messages (severity) that SAET can return.
+For testing and debugging purposes, set this level to 10.
+-	Section results.
+It controls how the user can see the searching results.
+The rest of parameters that controls SAET are exposed as command line parameters (see section 5)